Three Reasons Why an AV Consultant is a Great Investment

 1. Consultants ensure you don’t over engineer your AV

 AV Consulting is a delicate balance between knowing the technology that exists, and understanding what the Client actually needs.
-Sometimes when a Client asks for sophisticated and complex AV requirements, internally the designer gets excited drawing schematics in his head to make something work.
+Sometimes when a Client asks for sophisticated and complex Audio Visual requirements, internally the designer gets excited drawing schematics in his head to make something work.
 But the consultant has to constantly ask the question and bring back the notion, ‘Is this an actual need for the end user?’.

 Don’t get me wrong, if you need a waterproof outdoor high brightness video wall, we’d be more than ecstatic to take on a project like that, but most Clients who say they want wireless presenting, wall plate with adaptors, resident PC, touch interactivity, video conferencing all in a huddle space; mostly only need one or two of those things.
 The rest of which can be placed around the floor in other meeting rooms.